 If your pet is having trouble pooping, you need to seek veterinary care.

 Constipation is the most common cause, but more severe health conditions are also possible.

 Forcing your dog to try to have a bowel movement if he is constipated or when there is an obstruction could do irreversible damage to a dog's body.

 Like us, dogs prefer a quiet, private place to do their business.
 Unlike us, they usually don't have that.

 Think about things from your dog's point of view.
-Quite often, when he's trying to go to the bathroom, he is hearing strange noises and picking up interesting smells.
+Quite often, when he's trying to go to the bathroom, he hears strange noises and picking up exciting smells.

 There is probably someone watching him most of the time, too.